MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 # Operational excellence recommendations

 Operational excellence recommendations in Azure Advisor can help you with:

-- Process and workflow efficiency.
+* Process and workflow efficiency
-- Resource manageability.
+* Resource manageability
-- Deployment best practices.
+* Deployment best practices

 You can get these recommendations on the **Operational Excellence** tab of the Advisor dashboard.

 1. Sign in to the [**Azure portal**](https://portal.azure.com).
 1. Search for and select [**Advisor**](https://aka.ms/azureadvisordashboard) from any page.
 1. On the **Advisor** dashboard, select the **Operational Excellence** tab.

 ## AI + machine learning